The graduate program in Pharmaceutical Sciences provides training and education across the entire drug life cycle.

 The department of pharmaceutical outcomes and policy is a unique blend of social and administrative pharmacy, health outcomes research, pharmacoeconomics and pharmacoepidemiology.
 Researchers in the department focus on the evaluation of drugs and related medical technology.
 This focus includes classic pharmacoepidemiologic and pharmacoeconomic work in areas such as drug safety and comparative effectiveness, economic evaluation of pharmaceuticals, pharmaceutical predictive analytics and pharmaceutical health services research, including assessments of pharmaceutical policy, quality and patient safety research.
 The department possesses a state-of-the-art data center fully qualified for quantitative research involving multiple research database with personal health information for 260 million lives.

-The minimum stipend for new Ph.D. students is $27,000.
+The minimum stipend for new Ph.D. students is $27,000, with a minimum of $33,000 for US-trained Pharm.D. graduates.
 All students also receive a tuition waiver.
 Pharm.D. graduates are eligible for teaching assistantships that provide additional funding.